Recovery Altadena

 -

-The California Department of Insurance has issued a new bulletin clarifying homeowners' rights regarding smoke damage claims.
-Insurers cannot automatically deny coverage and must conduct thorough, fair investigations to determine eligibility.
+The California Department of Insurance has issued a bulletin outlining homeowners' rights regarding smoke damage claims, emphasizing that insurers cannot automatically deny coverage and must conduct thorough investigations.
+Key points include:

-Smoke Damage is Covered – Recent California court rulings confirm that smoke damage may qualify for coverage if the policy includes “direct physical loss or damage to” property.
-Insurers cannot categorically deny these claims.
+Smoke Damage Coverage: Smoke damage is covered if the policy includes "direct physical loss or damage."
+Insurers cannot automatically reject these claims.

-Insurer Responsibilities – Insurance companies must comply with California law, conduct fair and transparent claim investigations, and cannot reject claims without proper evaluation and documentation.
+Insurer Responsibilities: Insurance companies must follow California law, ensure fair claim investigations, and provide proper documentation for denials.

-Health & Safety Considerations – Wildfire smoke may contain asbestos, heavy metals, and other toxic substances.
-Homeowners are encouraged to document any visible soot, odors, or residue and request air quality tests if needed.
+Health & Safety: Wildfire smoke may contain harmful substances like asbestos and heavy metals.
+Homeowners should document soot, odors, or residue and request air quality tests if necessary.

-Ask for a Re-Evaluation – If denied, request an independent review by a third-party adjuster or certified inspector.
+Ask for a re-evaluation by an independent adjuster or inspector.

-For further assistance, reach out to the California Department of Insurance:
+For help, contact the California Department of Insurance at:

 Consumer Hotline: (800) 927-4357